The ASEAN FAW Action Plan

 A Regional Approach to FAW Control and IPM

 On 21 October 2020, ASEAN Ministers of Agriculture and Forestry agreed to a comprehensive regional Action Plan on Fall Armyworm (FAW).
-This destructive pest, which arrived in 2018 is now established across Southeast Asia.
-The Action Plan sets out the goals, objectives, and work programmes to support countries to respond to, monitor and manage FAW across Southeast Asia.
+This destructive pest is now established across Southeast Asia.
+The Action Plan sets out the goals, objectives, and work programmes to support countries to monitor and manage FAW across Southeast Asia.

 Work Programmes of the ASEAN FAW Action Plan